Roger Fulford: Life and career

 Fulford was the younger son of Canon Frederick John Fulford, vicar of Flaxley, Gloucestershire, and his wife, Emily Constance (née Ellis).
 Fulford was educated at Lancing College and Worcester College, Oxford University.
-In 1932, he qualified as a barrister, but never practised law.
+In 1932, he qualified as a barrister, but never practiced law.

-From 1933, Fulford was a journalist with The Times, where he remained for many years.
+From 1933 Fulford was a journalist with The Times, where he remained for many years.
 From 1937 to 1948, he was a part-time lecturer in English at King's College London.

-From 1941 to 1942, Fulford worked in MI5.
-From 1942 to 1945, he was assistant private secretary to Sir Archibald Sinclair, the Secretary of State for Air.
+During the Second World War Fulford was an assistant censor, a civil assistant in the War Office (1940–42), and from 1942 to 1945, assistant private secretary to Sir Archibald Sinclair, the Secretary of State for Air.
 He stood as a Liberal Party candidate in three general elections: in 1929, he came second at Woodbridge; in 1945, he came third at Holderness; and, in 1950, he came third at Rochdale.
 In 1964–65, he was party president.
 For Penguin Books he wrote The Liberal Case for the general election of 1959, published alongside the contributions of Lord Hailsham and Roy Jenkins for the other two national parties.
 The Times called Fulford's piece "a highly civilised credo".
-In 1970, he was appointed C.V.O. and he was knighted in 1980.
+In 1970, he was appointed C.V.O. and he was knighted in the 1980 Birthday Honours.

 In 1937 Fulford married Sibell Eleanor Maud née Adeane, widow of the Hon.
 Edward James Kay-Shuttleworth (d.
 1917) and of the Rev. Hon.
 Charles Frederick Lyttelton (d.
 1931).
 There were no children.
 Fulford was a member of The Literary Society and a committee member of the London Library.

 Brian Harrison recorded an oral history interview with Fulford, in April 1976, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
 Fulford talks about the influence of Teresa Billington-Greig, Vera Douie and Ray and Pippa Strachey on his 1957 book, Votes for Women, as well as the book's reception and his response.

 Fulford died at his home, Barbon Manor, near Carnforth, aged 80.